 TD Ameritrade: Broad offering of investments

 An expansive assortment of no-fee mutual funds and a respectable selection of commission-free ETFs, paired with strong customer support make TD Ameritrade a great choice for beginning investors.
-Existing TD Bank customers may want to give special consideration to opening an account with TD Ameritrade since Ameritrade offers special benefits to TD Bank customers including free trades and sign-up bonuses based on the amount deposited.
-The high $6.95 per trade commission is TD Ameritrade’s main drawback.
-If you plan on doing heavy stock or options trading, you may want to consider a broker with lower commissions or fee-free trades for very active users.
+Existing TD Bank customers may want to give special consideration to opening an account with TD Ameritrade since Ameritrade offers special benefits to TD Bank customers including sign-up bonuses based on the amount deposited. $0.00 per trade commissions are another highlight at TD Ameritrade.
 Advanced investors will like the account’s professional-level thinkorswim trading software platform.
-If you’re willing to pay a premium on trades for full-service customer support and a respectable assortment of ETFs and mutual funds, TD Ameritrade is solid choice.
+If you’re looking full-service customer support and a respectable assortment of ETFs and mutual funds, TD Ameritrade is solid choice.

-- Special promotions available to existing TD Bank customers including free trades and account rebates based on amount deposited
+- Special promotions available to existing TD Bank customers including account rebates based on amount deposited

 - 24/7 phone support and 363 branch locations for in-person help